1,1-Diphenylethylene

 1,1-Diphenylethylene is an organic compound with chemical formula (C6H5)2C=CH2.
-It is a white solid.
+It is a colorless to light orange to yellow clear liquid.

 Properties

 1,1-Diphenylethylene mediates the radical polymerization of methyl acrylate or styrene.
 Mediation by 1,1-diphenylethylene generates low molecular weight polymer by a termination reaction.
 Additionally, because 1,1-diphenylethylene has a lower pKa than styrene, it is an effective mediator in the anionic living polymerization of styrene-block-methyl methacrylate copolymers.
 Polystyrene homopolymers can be "capped" with 1,1-Diphenylethylene before adding methyl methacrylate, effectively adjusting the pKa of the active chain end so that 1,4-addition to methyl methacrylate is favored over 1,2-addition.
 Dibenzofulvene is an analogue of a 1,1-Diphenylethylene.

 Synthesis

 1,1-Diphenylethylene is prepared commercially by alkylating benzene with styrene to give 1,1-diphenylethane.
 This conversion requires a zeolite catalyst.
 In a subsequent step, this ethane derivative undergoes dehydrogenation: